 Our early and current relationships, as well as the relationship you and I build between us, can be important sources of awareness regarding how we operate in our lives, what prevents us from bringing our whole selves to our lives, and what empowers us to do so.
 Our relationships can be a source of vitality and nourishment or depletion and chronic stress.

 I am a witness, a listener, a mirror, a support, and a compassionate, safe place of non-judgemental acceptance.
 I may push a little when the time seems right and you can feel free to push back.
 You decide where we go and you can change your mind about what you’re ready to explore.
-I notice your strengths, tenacity, resilience, and courage, as well as the places you get stuck.
+I notice your strengths, tenacity, resilience, courage, and generosity, as well as the places you get stuck.

-One of my areas of passion is integrative approaches to health and well-being.
-I created a course in this area for health care professionals — it was the first of its kind in Ontario and possibly Canada.
+One of my areas of passion is holistic, integrative approaches to health and well-being.
+I created a course in this area for health care professionals — it was the first of its kind in Ontario and possibly in Canada.

 NEW!!
 Walking/outdoor therapy may be available in North York or Thornhill!!
 Ask me!